Seattle Community Access Network: Threats to operations

-There have been several threats to the station's operations over the years.
+There were several threats to the station's operations over the years.

 From 1997, before SCAN was created, until 2006, the station aired TV shows with adult material that were produced by local residents.
 The most visible of these shows was Mike Hunt TV, which ran explicit pornography.
 The show drew considerable criticism as well as support.
 Several local residents objected and called into question the station's operations.

 In 2005, while the Seattle city government was renegotiating the franchise agreement with Comcast, there were concerns about the cable company trying to shut down the public access station.
 There were also concerns regarding how public, educational and government channels were handled and how many public access channels should be available.

-In September 2010, Seattle Mayor Mike McGinn's proposed budget for the city has cut the funding for the station from $650,000 per year to $100,000 per year.
-The budget must still be approved by the Seattle City Council before it takes effect.
-A controversial part of the budget is $400,000 of the Cable Television Franchise Subfund being used to upgrade email for the Seattle city government.
+In September 2010, Seattle Mayor Mike McGinn's proposed budget for the city cut the funding for the station from $650,000 per year to $100,000 per year.

 SCAN's last day of broadcasting was June 30, 2011.
 Seattle Community Media began as operators of public access television in Seattle July 1, 2011.

 Programming

-SCAN has produced a number of television shows that have become part of Seattle culture and has partnered with Seattle public schools to cablecast local high school sporting events.
-The station also carries Free Speech TV shows such as Democracy Now!.
+SCAN produced a number of television shows that became part of Seattle culture and partnered with Seattle public schools to cablecast local high school sporting events.
+The station also carried Free Speech TV shows such as Democracy Now!.